 Now, that estimate included trapping, house entrance sealing, and enzyme treatment for squirrel attractant removal, but still, I was floored.
 The enzyme treatment by itself was $330.
 There must be some other way, I thought.
 Maybe I could just do all that work myself.
 However, that involved climbing on ladders, days of trapping, and access to the enzyme treatment that I don’t have.
 So I went back to my good friend, Google, and I found another option.

 Evictor Squirrel Deterrent Devices That Get Squirrels Out Of Attic

 How does it get squirrels out of attic?

-The Evictor Squirrel Deterrent Devices are not ultrasonic devices because I have pets (a dog, a cat, and a chinchilla) that I did not want to drive crazy and I never fully trust that those things won’t bother me too!
+The Evictor Squirrel Deterrent Devices are not ultrasonic devices.
+I was glad about that because I have pets (a dog, a cat, and a chinchilla) that I did not want to drive crazy.
+Plus, I never fully trust that those things won’t bother me too!
 The Evictor Squirrel Deterrent Devices are 175,000 Candle Power High-Intensity Strobe Lights that work to drive squirrels out of the attic and keep squirrels out of the attic.
-As it was put on the Backyard Habit show on Animal Planet, “THE STROBE LIGHT GOES ON, IT FLASHES A LOT, IT BECOMES IRRITATING TO THEM, AND THE ANIMALS GET THE PICTURE THAT IT’S NOT REALLY A PLACE WHERE THEY’RE SUPPOSED TO BE.”
+As it was put on the Backyard Habit show on Animal Planet, “THE STROBE LIGHT GOES ON, IT FLASHES A LOT, IT BECOMES IRRITATING TO THEM, AND THE ANIMALS GET THE PICTURE THAT IT’S NOT REALLY A PLACE WHERE THEY’RE SUPPOSED TO BE”.
 The Evictor actually works to get rid of squirrels, roof rats, raccoons, opossums, bobcats, and other wildlife from attics and crawlspaces.

 Does Evictor work?